cpjobling/eg-247-textbook/_sources/fourier_series/3/exp_fs2.md

 * The frequency difference between harmonics also becomes smaller.
 * Line spectrum becomes a continous function.

-This result is the basis of the *Fourier Transform* which is coming next.
+This result is the basis of the *Fourier Transform* which is coming soon.

 +++